Soubarnofa/walmart-sales-analysis/README.md

 Payment Method Analysis	  Assessed preferred modes of payment by number of transactions and revenue.

-Monthly Trends	Analyzed  monthly revenue patterns for seasonality and trend forecasting.
+Monthly Trends	Analyzed   Monthly revenue patterns for seasonality and trend forecasting.

 Revenue Contribution %	   Calculated share of each category's sales to total revenue for Waterfall.

 ## 📊 Power BI Dashboard
     The dashboard includes: